yogakhatri/PYQ-UGC-NET/README.md

 6. Study the “How to solve similar questions” section.
 7. Mark difficult questions and try them again during revision.

-For Units 2–10, text saying that an answer is awaiting validation means exactly
-that: the question is available for practice, but its final answer has not yet been safely verified.
+For Units 2–10, chapter notes are general revision notes rather than detailed solutions to each question.
+Text saying that an answer is awaiting validation means the final answer has not been verified.

 ## Current coverage

 - **UGC NET Computer Science:** 33 local paper files covering examinations from 2009 to 2026.
+- **Corpus limitation:** this is not a complete collection of every session or every question.
+Several papers are missing, partial or damaged during extraction.
 - **Questions in the broad extraction index:** 2,102 Computer Science question blocks after removing Paper 1 material and coaching/promotional content.
 - **Questions in the readable unit guides:** 2,081.